Served only a few months

 Dunbar turned toward Gleason and said, “You’re a smart duck, aint you.”
 Wells told him to be on his way.
 Dunbar pulled a revolver and took two shots at the trio and missed.
 They escaped around the corner and he took two more shots at a lamp on the corner.

-After killing Patrolman Gallagher and an impassioned plea before the Hamilton County judge, Dunbar was sentenced to only seven years in prison.
+After an impassioned plea before the Hamilton County judge, Dunbar was sentenced to only seven years in prison.
 Two years later, during 1878, the Ohio governor pardoned him.

-This narrative was revised on March 20, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President.
+© This narrative was further researched and revised on February 16, 2020 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
 All rights are reserved to him and the Greater Cincinnati Police Historical Society.